 - There were 5.12 million college students enrolled in private U.S. colleges and 4.53 million students enrolled in public U.S. colleges in A.Y.
 2018 – 2019.

 - In 2018, 52.6% of the U.S. population that enrolled in college is 20-21 years old.

-- In America, there is a 30% freshman college dropout and a 40% overall dropout rate for undergraduate students.
+- In America, among college dropouts, 30% are freshman and a 40% overall dropout rate for undergraduate students.